-Daniel Webster wrote, "Good intentions will always be pleaded for every assumption of authority.
+“Good intentions,” noted Daniel Webster, “will always be pleaded for every assumption of authority.
 It is hardly too strong to say that the Constitution was made to guard the People against the dangers of good intentions.
 There are men in all ages who mean to govern well, but they mean to govern.
 They promise to be good masters, but they mean to be masters.”

-Ominously, Alexander Hamilton noted, "Of those men who have overturned the liberties of republics, the greatest number have begun their career by paying an obsequious court to the People, commencing demagogues and ending tyrants.”
+Or, as Alexander Hamilton put it, “Of those men who have overturned the liberties of republics, the greatest number have begun their career by paying an obsequious court to the People, commencing demagogues and ending tyrants.”

-John Adams observed, “Is the present state of the national republic enough?
-Is virtue the principle of our government?
+John Adams observed, “Is the present State of the Nation Republican enough?
+Is virtue the principle of our Government?
 Is honor?
-Or is ambition and avarice, adulation, baseness, covetousness, the thirst for riches, indifference concerning the means of rising and enriching, the contempt of principle, the spirit of party and of faction the motive and principle that governs?”
+Or is ambition and avarice adulation, baseness, covetousness, the thirst of riches, indifference concerning the means of rising and enriching, the contempt of principle, the Spirit of party and of faction, the motive and the principle that governs?”

-Adams cautioned, "A Constitution of Government once changed from Freedom, can never be restored.
+John Adams warned of dire consequences should such wisdom and reason fail to sustain Liberty as enshrined in our Constitution: “A Constitution of Government once changed from Freedom, can never be restored.
 Liberty, once lost, is lost forever.”

-Unfortunately, and at the expense of our Liberty, the Constitution has suffered generations of “cunning, ambitious and unprincipled” politicians and judges whose successors now recognize only vestiges of its original intent for governance.
-Consequently, constitutional Rule of Law has been weakened by those who have failed to abide by their sacred oaths to “support and defend” the same.
+Unfortunately, and at the expense of our Liberty, the Constitution has suffered under generations of “cunning, ambitious and unprincipled” politicians and judges whose successors now recognize only vestiges of its original intent.
+Today, constitutional Rule of Law has been weakened by those who have failed to abide by their sacred oaths to “support and defend” the same.

-As the erosion of constitutional authority undermines individual Liberty, it likewise undermines economic Liberty, and the primary instrument of that erosion is taxation and regulation.
+As the erosion of constitutional authority undermines individual Liberty, it likewise undermines economic Liberty, and the primary instruments of that erosion are taxation and regulation.

 Our Founders were uniformly concerned about government power to lay and collect taxes, most notably direct taxation of income, and, accordingly, enumerated specific limitations on taxing and spending.

-James Madison addressed the issue of unlimited spending, and warned that misconstruction of "[T]he power to lay and collect taxes, duties, imposts and excises, to pay the debts and provide for the common defence and general welfare of the United States," would result in "an unlimited commission to exercise every power which may be alleged to be necessary for the common defence or general welfare.”
+James Madison addressed the issue of unlimited spending and warned that misconstruction of “the power ‘to lay and collect taxes, duties, imposts, and excises, to pay the debts, and provide for the common defense and general welfare of the United States,’ amounts to an unlimited commission to exercise every power which may be alleged to be necessary for the common defense or general welfare.”

-However, the most devastating insult to economic Liberty was dealt by the father of American socialism, Woodrow Wilson, who was elected on his mastery of classist rhetoric as outlined in Karl Marx’s Communist Manifesto in the mid-19th century.
-He used that rhetoric to gain rapid passage of the Sixteenth Amendment in 1913, which specified, “The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration.”
+Perhaps the most devastating blow to economic Liberty, however, was dealt by the father of American socialism, Woodrow Wilson, who was elected in large part due to his mastery of classist rhetoric as outlined by Karl Marx’s Communist Manifesto in the mid-19th century.
+Wilson used that rhetoric to gain rapid passage of the Sixteenth Amendment in 1913, which specified, “The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration.”

-The top tax rate levied under the new Amendment was seven percent on incomes above $500,000 (about $12 million in 2012 dollars), but today, almost every individual with an income of $25,000 or more (less than $1,000 in 1913 dollars), is taxed.
-If Wilson had attempted to impose his tax on incomes of $1,000, a second American Revolution would have commenced immediately.
-But like most encroachments of power, the income tax levy has been incrementally imposed on broader income groups over the last century to avoid insurrection.
+The top tax rate levied under the new amendment was seven percent on incomes above $500,000, but today, almost every individual with an income of $25,000 or more (less than $1,000 in 1914 dollars) is taxed.
+If Wilson had attempted to impose his tax on incomes of $1,000, a second American Revolution may well have commenced.
+But like most assaults on Liberty, the income tax levy has avoided insurrection by incremental imposition on ever-broader income groups over the past century.

-The Sixteenth Amendment has been used to enact unequal and discriminatory taxation of targeted groups of income classes, "progressive” taxation as it is known, which resulted in classism and the bulwark of all socialist movements, "class warfare."
-It opened the floodgates for populist executives and legislators to enact taxes for expenditures not expressly authorized by our Constitution, and thus, the end of constitutionally limited government and the empowerment of the rule of men.
+The Sixteenth Amendment has been used to enact unequal and discriminatory taxation of targeted groups of income classes — “progressive” taxation as it is known.
+The resulting classism is the bulwark of all socialist movements.
+The “class warfare” agenda opened the floodgates for populist executives and legislators to enact taxes for expenditures not expressly authorized by our Constitution, and thus, the end of constitutionally limited government and the empowerment of the rule of men.

-The most notable of those populists was Franklin D. Roosevelt, a wealthy aristocrat.
-At the onset of the Great Depression, he instituted a plethora of policies which further challenged constitutional limits on our government, the cost of which would, today, threaten our nation’s economic solvency.
+The most reckless of the 20th century’s class warfare provocateurs was Franklin D. Roosevelt, who was, ironically, an aristocrat.
+At the onset of the Great Depression, he instituted a plethora of policies that further challenged constitutional limits on our government, the cost of which now threatens our nation’s economic solvency.

 FDR’s economic and social solutions were shaped by his upbringing as an “inheritance welfare liberal” (those raised dependent on inheritance rather than self-reliance).
-He used the Great Depression as cover to redefine and expand the role of the central government via countless extra-constitutional decrees as well as expanding Wilson’s program for redistribution of wealth in order to fund such folly.
+He used the Great Depression as cover to redefine and expand the role of the central government via countless extra-constitutional decrees, and he expanded Wilson’s program for redistribution of wealth in order to fund those extra-constitutional efforts.